ShreyasSaunshi/ShreyasSaunshi/README.md

 ## 🚀 About Me

-🎓 I am Shreyas Saunshi, a **Cyber security analyst, Developer & Blockchain Enthusiast** I am Pursuing my Bachelor in **Electronics and Communication Engineering** and will graduate in mid-2025.
+🎓 I am Shreyas Saunshi, a **Cyber security analyst, Developer & Blockchain Enthusiast**.
+I am Pursuing my Bachelor in **Electronics and Communication Engineering** and will graduate in mid-2025.

 👨‍💻 I enjoy contributing to **Open Source Projects** I'm a member of **Github** developer group from past 6 months, I also stared freelancing from past year.
 I am really enthusiastic about learning new technology.